 We work across three thematic areas to identify issues where the potential is highest to mobilise a broad range of interests behind change:

 1. Political Processes and Democratic Institutions

 3. Inclusive Growth

 Our programmes of support focus on inclusion and empower people and organisations that are often disadvantaged in society.
-Our grants encourage innovation and creativity in civil society organisations, to develop capacity, and foster collaboration and collective action among various stakeholders, including government and the private sector.
+Our grants encourage innovation and creativity in Civil Society Organisations (CSOs), to develop capacity, and foster collaboration and collective action among various stakeholders, including government and the private sector.